Catch news coverage of Granite Education Foundation and stay up on announcements.

 If you strive to live an altruistic lifestyle, there are lots of ways to help out this Halloween.
 Here are some top tricks to make Halloween a treat for everyone.

-Make October about more than just pumpkin spice lattes and costumes.
+Make this season about more than just pumpkin spice lattes and costumes.
 Check out some of these ideas on how you can give back this month.

 If you’re looking to celebrate this multicolor season in style with your family, check out these fun fall adventures you need to go on this year.